 The Orthodox Way by Bishop Kallistos Ware -This was my first exposure to the serious study of Orthodox Theology.
 The Mystical Theology outlined in this book, made deep roots in my heart due to its sheer beauty.
 Many people mistakenly think I became interested in Orthodoxy because of my Armenian (Eastern Christian) heritage.
 Actually the opposite is true.
-I first fell in love with the Orthodox expression of the faith and then realized that my own ancestors were of the Eastern Orthodox Tradition, which provided me with an avenue of Orthodoxy in my life.
+I first fell in love with the Orthodox expression of the faith and then realized that my own ancestors were of the Orthodox Tradition, which provided me with an avenue of Orthodoxy in my life.

 The Apostolic Fathers edited by Fr.
 Jack N. Sparks -This book simply underlined for me the continuity between Orthodoxy and the Early Church.
 A simple but profound point; especially to one looking for that pearl of great price.